El Mellao

 "El Mellao" ("The Toothless") is the first single by Puerto Rican reggaeton performer Voltio, released in September 2007 by Sony BMG.
 The female voice has not been revealed on the album printing.
 The remix features reggaeton artists Ñejo & Dalmata.

 Music video

 The music video features a more humorous setting in Puerto Rico.
 It also features a cameo appearance by Residente of Calle 13, and another appearance by the man who is featured on the single's cover.

-Chart performance
+Charts

-Though not able to chart on any major Billboard chart, the song still managed to peak at number 12 on the Latin Rhythm Airplay chart.
+The song peaked at number 12 on the Latin Rhythm Airplay chart.